 For more information about Online Plan Sheets, please visit https://www.bidx.com/site/services#plansheet

-To order plan sheets from the Bid Express service you will first need a valid account.
+To order plan sheets from the Bid Express service, you will first need a Bid Express account.
 Log in to the Bid Express service and follow these instructions:

-You will now be able to select and save plan sheets as a PDF file and print them, or order all plan sheets as printed pages through a third party vendor.
+You will now be able to select and save plan sheets as PDF files and print them, or order all plan sheets as printed pages through a third party vendor.

 The Bid Express Advantage is a pricing service.
-It lets you perform an analysis of your bid vs. other bidders for a specified letting down to the item level.
-With this service, you set and manipulate data such as quantity ranges, locations and dates to help determine prices
+It lets you perform an analysis of your bid and compare it to the past bids of other bidders for a specified letting, even down to the item level.
+With this service, you set and manipulate data such as quantity ranges, locations and dates to help determine prices.

-The Bid Express Advantage is not available at this time for the following agencies: ADOT, CALTRANS, CTDOT, DPS, NDDOT, NSTIR
+The Bid Express Advantage is not available at this time for the following agencies: ADOT, CALTRANS, CTDOT, DPS, NDDOT, and NSTIR.

 No. The Expedite Bid software is funded by each participating agency and is available at no charge to the bidder.

 The Bid Express services fees are paid monthly by credit card.
-We accept Visa, MasterCard, American Express, and Discover.
+The Bid Express service accepts Visa, MasterCard, American Express, and Discover.

-To subscribe to the Bid Express service, go to www.bidx.com select the Order tab then click Subscribe Now.
-You will be asked to enter an email address (which will serve as your login ID) as well as to create a password.
-Accept the terms and conditions then click submit.
-This will generate an email that will be sent to the email address provided.
-Locate the email and click on the link provided, enter the password and continue to sign up for services.
-After you finish signing up for services and entering your credit card and contact information, the system will automatically take payment and you will automatically be logged in to the site.
+To subscribe to the Bid Express service, go to www.bidx.com select the Order tab, then click Subscribe Now.
+You will be asked to enter an email address (which will serve as your login ID) and to create a password.
+Accept the terms and conditions then click Submit.
+This will generate an email that will be sent to the email address you initially provided.
+Open the email and click on the link provided, then enter your chosen password and continue to sign up for services.
+After you finish entering your credit card and contact information, your credit card will be charged and you will be automatically logged in to the Bid Express service.

-If you no longer have access to the email address you used when you registered for the Bid Express service, please contact customer support by phone at (888) 352-BIDX (2439).
+If you no longer have access to the email address you used to register for the Bid Express service or cannot log in using the steps below, please contact customer support by phone at (888) 352-BIDX (2439).

 To receive your login information:

-You need several items in order to bid via the Internet.
+You need these items to bid via the Bid Express service: